VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/vmagent.md

 ## Ignore TLS/SSL errors between vmagent and the destination

-If you are using Self signed certificates you can either certificates issues using the `-remoteWrite.tlsInsecureSkipVerify`, which is a security risk, or use `-remoteWrite.tlsCAFile` to point to a file containing the self signed CA certificate.
+If you are using self-signed certificates you can either ignore certificates issues using the `-remoteWrite.tlsInsecureSkipVerify`, which is a security risk, or use `-remoteWrite.tlsCAFile` to point to a file containing the self-signed CA certificate.

 ### Ignore TLS/SSL errors